Timmifixedit/CSP-Solver/README.md

 csp::Constraint aLessB(varA, varB, std::less<>());
 ```
 You can also use `csp::Arc` to specify the relation between variables.
 The difference is, that an arc describes a directed constraint.
 Even if A < B is equivalent
 to B > A, two arcs describing both relations respectively are not.
-When defining your CPS using arcs, make sure that always both directions are specified explicitly.
+When defining your CSP using arcs, make sure that always both directions are specified explicitly.
 When using `csp::Constraint` only one direction suffices.
 In some situations, it is easier to specify the CSP using arcs than using constraints or vice versa.
 You
 cannot mix arcs and constraints when creating a CSP but you can convert a `csp::Constraint` to two equivalent `csp::Arc`.